kyle-n/kyle-n.github.io/_posts/2021-05-28-offline-podcast-watch-apps-ranked.md

 ## [Castro](https://apps.apple.com/us/app/castro-podcast-player/id1080840241) | 3/5 - Decent

 Castro offers offline Watch playback for subscribers to Castro Plus ($19/year).
-I get having subscription fatigue, but I welcome the chance to support good developers.

-In Castro, you tap a button below the episode to save a compressed copy and transfer it to the Watch ([full details](https://9to5mac.com/2019/11/18/castro-apple-watch-streaming-iphone-free-playback/)).
+You tap a button below the episode to create a compressed copy and transfer it to the Watch ([full details](https://9to5mac.com/2019/11/18/castro-apple-watch-streaming-iphone-free-playback/)).
 Episodes played from the Watch have lower audio quality, with voice boost and trim silence baked in, but that's fine.

 Positives:

 - Sync is reliable and fast
 - Sync seems faster when the Watch is on the charger?
 - Requires $19/year subscription.
-This lets you support a great indie iOS developer, but it is the priciest of the available options
+This lets you support a great indie iOS developer, but it is the priciest of the available options.
 - Great inbox-style UI in the phone app

 Negatives: